Bachelor of Arts in Liberal Studies

 Life Experience Portfolio Review

-New non-traditional, transfer students will be able to take their entire degree program online.
-Required courses for the major will be offered online in the fall and spring semesters, and a variety of other courses to fulfill elective requirements will also be available via online instruction.
-For more information contact Dr. Keith Gumery at gumery@temple.edu.
+New non-traditional, transfer students can take their entire degree program online.
+Required courses for the major are offered online in the fall and spring semesters, and a variety of other courses to fulfill elective requirements are also available via online instruction.
+For more information contact Keith Gumery.

 Summary of Degree Requirements